 Ultimately, as we work and labor, we convert our human capital potential into actual income and cash flow, which in turn we can choose to spend (consume now) or save in the form of financial capital (to consume later).
 In fact, viewed from this perspective, arguably then our primary source of wealth as human beings is actually our human capital, and our financial assets simply represent the portion of our human capital that we chose to save for future consumption rather than spend at the time it was earned (supplemented, perhaps, by an outside inheritance).
 In fact, we could show a client’s balance sheet as a combination of assets in the form of financial and (lifetime) human capital, against which we have financial and (lifetime) spending/consumption goals.
 If our lifetime assets exceed our lifetime liabilities, the remainder is positive and we will leave a financial legacy behind; if the remainder is negative, we are living beyond our means and need to either decrease our liabilities (spending) or increase our assets (earn more or work longer to expand our human capital).

 The moment of retirement represents the point where human capital goes to $0, and our remaining consumption needs for life must be dependent upon financial capital alone.
 Conversely, in the earlier years, total wealth may be dominated by potential human capital, as little has yet been earned and saved in the form of financial capital.
-Accordingly, we also purchase disability insurance to protect against the risk that the value of our human capital – especially in those early years where it represents the dominant portion of our wealth – might unexpectedly experience a precipitous decline as a result of an accident or significant change in health.
+Accordingly, we also purchase disability insurance to protect against the risk that the value of our human capital – especially in those early years when it represents the dominant portion of our wealth – might unexpectedly experience a precipitous decline as a result of an accident or significant change in health.

 Planning For Human Versus Financial Capital